 HDPE, also known as PEHD, is a common thermoplastic polymer.
-It has a high corrosion resistance and a high strength-to-density ratio.
+It has high corrosion resistance and a high strength-to-density ratio.
 It is commonly recycled and consumed in large amounts globally.
-Its applications are:

 Ultra High Molecular Weight Polyethylene (UHMWPE)

 UHMWPE, also called High Modulus Polyethylene, is a type of thermoplastic polyethylene.
-It is the most impact resistant among all thermoplastic materials.
-It also has a very high toughness.
-It is chemical resistant to most acids and alkalis.
+Its toughness makes it the most impact resistant of all thermoplastic materials.
+It is also chemically resistant to most acids and alkalis.

 - Fibers for parachuting and fishing lines